Our Safety Net

 OUR SAFETY NET, A NATIONAL COLLABORATION

 At the Animal Refuge League of Greater Portland, we are redefining what it means to save lives.
-In 2018, our life-saving efforts welcomed cats, dogs and small animals to our organization from 56 partner shelters and rescues across the country.
+In 2018, our life-saving efforts welcomed cats, dogs and small animals to our organization from more than 60 partner shelters and rescues across the country.

 Our safety net spanned thousands of miles across the great state of Maine, collaborating with 21 organizations within our very own state.